Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 ## 5. Collaboration
-* New messages
-* View messages

-A key objective of the system is to make collaboration easier.
+A key objective of the system is to make collaboration between users easier.
 In addition to emailing of output, the following are available:
-Reports can be liked.
-This is an indication of popularity / usefulness of Reports.
+- Widgets can be liked.
+This is an indication of its popularity / usefulness.
-The natural display order of Reports and Dashboards are per number of times used.
+- The natural display order of Reports and Dashboards are per number of times used.
-Report suggestions: it will show the top n Reports used by other users that belong to the same groups as a user, and not yet run by this user.
+- Report suggestions: it will show the top n Reports used by other users that belong to the same groups as a user, and not yet run by this user.
-Widgets allows for comments between users.
+- Widgets allows for comments by users.

+The Collaboration menu option has two sub options:
+* New Messages
+* Show Messages

+The New Messages allows the user to enter the following information:
+- Subject
+- Body
+- Recipients in the form of a picklist (the left hand column shows all available users while the right hand column shows recipients already selected).
+At least one recipient is required.

+The form shows the number of unread message at the top.

+The Show Messages sub-menu option shows a grid with the following fields:
+- Conversation ID: messages can be grouped together in the same converstation ID, which is similar to a topic.
+Each conversation ID will have one or more messages linked to it.
+- Message ID: internal ID of the message, which is unique.
+- Sender: username of the user who sent the message.
+- Sent on: date-time the message was sent.
+- System?: True if the message was system generated, i.e. by the software and not a human.
+This is handy for informing users when the system picks up problems or issues.
+- Dashboard ID: optional Dashboard to which the message is linked.
+This means tht the recipient can open the same Dashbord, which is more optimal than emails which creats multiple copied of the same Widget.
+Versioning is thus not an issue.
+- Report ID: optional Report to which the message is linked.
+- Widget ID: optional Widget to which the message is linked.
+In addition, specific comments can be included on Widgets.
+- Subject
+- Body
+- To me? is true when this message was sent to me.
+- My Status indicates whether I have read the message or not.

+It is possible to filter on any fields in the grid.

 Messages can be sent to one or more users, and / or to one or more groups: note that each user will only get one message even if a member of multiple groups.
 A user can only share Dashboards to which he has access, and to recipients with whom this Dashboard has been shared.
 If a user is online in the system, his name will be shown in green (and not black).
 When hovering on a user, the last datetime logged into the system will be shown as a tooltippie text.
 For now, it will not read Outlook to determine Out of office notification status.
 Messages do not have any priority (i.e. urgent).
-Linking messages to a specific Dashboard makes it more useful than email since the Dashboard under discussion is shared, and not duplicated.
-This avoids the document versioning problems common with email.
-In addition, specific comments can be included on Widgets.

 The icon for the Collaborate menu option will change when a new message has arrived.
 New messages can result from:
-A previously requested (async) Report has completed and the Result set is ready.
+- A previously requested (async) Report has completed and the Result set is ready.
+This is an example of a system generated message.
-A Message from another user has arrived.
+- A Message from another user has arrived.
-Alerts (system generated messages, i.e. an error occurred).
+- Alerts (system generated messages, i.e. an error occurred).

 Messages are non-intrusive; the user can send and receive Messages while leaving the forms on their work space intact.

-The Messages sub-menu option opens up a popup form with these portions:
-Drop-down of the Dashboard to which the messages are related.
-Default is the current Dashboard if anyone is currently visibile.
-List of favourite users (all previous recipients are automatically added), most active at the top.
-This has a button to remove a recipient as a favourite.
-A drop-down to select new recipients (can only be those with whom the Dashboard has been shared).
-Messages (New ones at the top in a different colour, followed by the Historical ones).

-Each messages has action buttons:
-Toggle current Message as Read / Unread.
-Toggle all Unread Messages as Read (once done, those message can be toggled back to Unread).
-This is useful in case a swarm of Messages were generated by the system.
-Reply (which will create a new message).
-Show Linked Widget (if the Message is from the backend to indicate that a Report has completed).
-Show Dashboard (if a link was supplied).
-This will close the current Dashboard and open a new one on the tab where the link was created.

-The recipients can be one or more users, or one or more groups.
-A comma separated list will be shown.
-Additional fields:
-Conversation ID (users can start a new ID at any time.
-All subsequent messages will be linked to it, until a new ID is created).
-Dashboard name associated with this message.
-Date and time sent.
-List of Reports and parameters included in this Dashboard.
-List of Data Sources included in this Report, etc.
+Each messages can be marked as Read or UnRead by right-clicking on it.

 ## 10. Manage / Admin
 The Manage menu option is used to manage the following entities in the system: